People Pleasing Therapy for Emotionally Aware Thinkers

 Therapy for People Pleasing in Deep Feelers and Thinkers

-As an empathetic creative, tuned into depth, you don’t just care about other people-you feel them.
+As an empathetic person, tuned into depth, you don’t just care about other people-you feel them.
 Their moods.
 Their disappointments.
 Their frustrations.

 You absorb everything.